• About Us

 Duck

 Wonderful and very, very versatile across all courses.
-I like it simple; roasted breast or stuffed wild duck.
+I like duck simple; roasted breast or stuffed wild duck.

 • Canapé idea: Duck breast, carved very thinly and wrapped around a chopstick with fresh mango.